guyera/Direct-Key-Dashboard/README.md

 # README #

 ## Running on Command Line ##

+Note: This project can only be run with the required API certificates and passwords to access the DirectKey testing or production APIs.

 Prior to running the project, a few environment variables must be set:
 *DK_API_USERNAME, DK_API_PASSWORD, DK_API_CERT_PATH,* and *DK_API_CERT_PASS*